andresmg07/real-time-sign-language-translator/README.md

 such as computer vision, digital image pre-processing and support vector machines.
 The scope of the project encompasses the solution design, implementation and training of the predictive model.

-Here can be found the research paper that presents in-depth documentation of the design and implementation process, comparative analysis of recognition effectiveness between the implemented models, findings, recommendations, and conclusions.
+_AWAITING REVIEW TO PUBLISH:_ Here can be found the research paper that presents in-depth documentation of the design and implementation process, comparative analysis of recognition effectiveness between the implemented models, findings, recommendations, and conclusions.